laelsnow1/Security-Projects-/Splunk-Monitoring/README.md

 ---

-Splunk is widely used for monitoring, auditing, and incident response.
+Splunk is used for monitoring, auditing, and incident response.
 This project demonstrates core SIEM skills such as log collection, remote forwarding, and searching across multiple systems for visibility and detection.

 ---